By Peter Ryan

 If any serious investigation and academic research is going to be made into gynocentrism, the scientific method will need to be restored in the social sciences at the universities (particularly in the psychological sciences) and the feminist ideological bloc that has taken them over will need to be removed.
 Substantial political, media and financial pressure will need to be applied on our universities to achieve this.
 So much of government policy, law, journalism, education, employment and industrial relations policies etc, is based on faulty feminist research coming from the social sciences of the universities.
 If the decay of academic research is not resolved, then society will need to collapse before it can return to a sustainable paradigm.

-The following gynocentrism theory articles were published during 2018 – 2019 by Peter Ryan:
+The following gynocentrism theory articles were written and published by Peter Ryan during 2018 – 2020:

 GYNOCENTRISM THEORY ARTICLE SERIES: